OTE - Oregon Travel Experience

 CITY HERITAGE TREES

 Corvallis Heritage Tree Program1310 SW Avery Park Dr., Corvallis, Oregon, 97330.
 Telephone: 541-766-6918.
 The program is managed by the Corvallis Parks and Recreation Department.
-Download the Corvallis Heritage Tree nomination application (PDF).
-The city has created a tour map of notable heritage trees that can be accessed online.
+The city has created an online map of their heritage trees.

 City of Gresham Significant Trees, 1333 NW Eastman Parkway, Gresham, Oregon, 97030.
-Telephone: 503-618-2392.
+Telephone: 503-618-2810.
 The program is managed by the City of Gresham Urban Forestry Subcommittee.
-Download a PDF of the nomination form.
 An online map and list of all program trees are available on the city’s website.

 Independence Landmark/Historic Trees, Historic tree designations have been made by the Independence Historic Preservation Commission (HPC) as trees of significance to the City of Independence.
 A list is currently in development of notable trees.
 Contact the HPC liaison for more information and to nominate a tree: 503-838-1212.

 lake_oswegoLake Oswego Heritage Tree Program, 380 “A” Avenue, P.O.
 Box 369, Lake Oswego, Oregon, 97034.
 Telephone: 503-635-0290.
-The program is managed by the City of Gresham Planning Division.
-Download a PDF of the nomination form online.
-A brochure with more information about the location of Gresham’s notable trees is also available in PDF format.
+The program is managed by the Lake Oswego Planning Division.
+A Story Map with the location of Lake Oswego’s notable trees is also available.

-Oregon City Heritage Trees and Groves, 625 Center St, Oregon City, Oregon, 97045.
-Telephone: 503-496-1568.
+Oregon City Heritage Trees and Stands, 625 Center St, Oregon City, Oregon, 97045.
+Telephone: 503-722-3789.
 The program is managed by the Oregon City Planning Department.
 Nomination forms are split into two categories, public and private property.
-Use the online nomination PDF for private property tree nominations or use the online nomination PDF for public property tree nominations.
 Details about the trees in the registry are available online.

 Portland Heritage Tree Program, 1120 SE Fifth Avenue, Suite 1302, Portland, Oregon.
 Telephone: 503-823-8733.
 The program is managed by the city’s Urban Forestry Commission.
 Nominations forms may be downloaded off the program website.
 The program hosts a searchable online heritage tree database on the city’s website.
 A program 2016 Heritage Trees Guidebook is available as an online download or for sale.
-Print copies (black and white) are available from the Urban Forestry office for $5.
-To receive a copy, please send a $5 check to: PP&R Urban Forestry, Heritage Tree Program, 10910 N. Denver Ave, Portland, OR 97217.pdx
+Print copies (black and white) are available from the Urban Forestry office.pdx

 In addition, a new interpretive walking tour of 10 downtown Heritage Trees: From Stumptown to Treetown: A Field Guide for Interpreting Portland’s History though its Heritage Trees is available for sale or online viewing.
 This award-winning book, written by David-Paul B. Hedberg, a graduate student in the Department of History at Portland State University through an internship with Portland Parks & Recreation Urban Forestry, connects historic photos to living trees in the city and invites you to explore some of Portland’s oldest living features.
 Download From Stumptown to Treetown.

 City of Tigard Heritage Tree Program, 13125 SE Hall Boulevard, Tigard, Oregon, 97223.
 Telephone: 503-718-2421.
-Tigard’s Community Development Department and Urban Forestry Division oversee the program and nomination forms are available online.
-An online heritage and notable tree map is available on the city’s website.aurora
+Tigard’s Community Development Department and Urban Forestry Division oversee the program.
+An online brochure of heritage and significant trees can be found on the city’s website.aurora

 City of Tualatin Heritage Trees, 18880 SW Martinazzi Avenue, Tualatin, Oregon, 97062.
 Telephone: 503-691-3060.
 The program is managed by the Tualatin Parks and Recreation Department.
-Connect to the online PDF nomination form.
-A brochure and map of tree locations is viewable online or may be printed.
-An online tour, via a heritage tree map is also viewable on the city’s website.
+Nomination forms and tour guides are available on the city’s website.

 COUNTY HERITAGE TREES